tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 It appears in Part II of the book and is one of Mondrian's most enlightening works, because it draws parallels between his art and society at large, which explains its use in the title of his *Collected Writings.*

 In a letter dated August 6, 1931 he called the piece a "little work into which I have compressed all that I believe and hope for" [p.
 245].
-And in this "little work" he discusses "equivalent relationships" [e.g., p.
+And in this "little work" he discusses concepts such as "equivalent relationships" [e.g., p.
 248, p.
 251], "individual liberty" and "independent existence" [p.
+255], and "freedom from the oppression of particular form" [p.
+263].
-255], and ultimately "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
+Near the end of the piece he predicts that his art, and that by others, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
 271].

 In the past I've checked out copies of this book from the library, and read the articles and essays somewhat randomly, picking out those with the most interesting-sounding titles.
 Recently I obtained my very own copy of this book, and decided to take a more methodical approach, starting with read the introductory material by the editors and reading the articles in chronological order.